ethereum/EIPs/EIPS/eip_draft_qr_code_data_transmission_protocol.md

 ```

 ## Rationale
-This EIP is using some existing UR types like `crypto-keypath` and `crypto-hdkey` and also introduce some new UR types like `eth-sign-request` and `eth-signature`.
-There are the following reasons we choose UR for the QR Code data transmission protocol.
+This EIP uses some existing UR types like `crypto-keypath` and `crypto-hdkey` and also introduces some new UR types like `eth-sign-request` and `eth-signature`.
+Here are the reasons we choose UR for the QR Code data transmission protocol:

-#### UR provides a solid foundation for QR Code data transmission.
+#### UR provides a solid foundation for QR Code data transmission
-- Use the alphanumeric QR code mode for efficiency.
+- Uses the alphanumeric QR code mode for efficiency.
-- Include a CRC32 checksum of the entire message in each part to tie them together and ensure the transmitted message has been reconstructed.
+- Includes a CRC32 checksum of the entire message in each part to tie the different parts of the QR code together and ensure the transmitted message has been reconstructed.
-- using [Fountain Code](https://en.wikipedia.org/wiki/Fountain_code) for the arbitrary amount of data which can both as a minimal, finite sequence of parts and as an indefinite sequence of parts.
-It can help a lot for the receiver to extract the data/
+- uses [Fountain Code](https://en.wikipedia.org/wiki/Fountain_code) for the arbitrary amount of data which can be both a minimal, finite sequence of parts and an indefinite sequence of parts.
+The Fountain Code can ultimately help the receiver to make the data extraction easier.

-#### UR provides the existing helpful types and scalability to new usages.
+#### UR provides existing helpful types and scalability for new usages

-Currently, UR has provided some existing types like `crypto-keypath` and `crypto-hdkey`, And It is quite easy to add new type and definitions for new usage.
+Currently, UR has provided some existing types like `crypto-keypath` and `crypto-hdkey` so it is quite easy to add a new type and definitions for new usages.

 #### UR has an active air-gapped wallet community.
-Currently, the UR has an active [airgapped wallet community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community) which moves the UR forward.
+Currently, the UR has an active [airgapped wallet community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community) which continues to improve the UR forward.

-Based on the following reasons, in this EIP we are using some existing UR types and propose two new UR types `eth-sign-request` and `eth-signature`.

 ## Backwards Compatibility
-Currently, there is no existing protocol for defining the data transmission via QR Codes.
-So there are no backward compatibility issues that should be addressed now.
+Currently, there is no existing protocol to define data transmissions via QR Codes so there are no backward compatibility issues that needs to be addressed now.

 ## Test Cases
 The reference implementation contains the [test cases](https://github.com/KeystoneHQ/keystone-airgaped-base/tree/master/packages/ur-registry-eth/__tests__).

 ## Reference Implementation
-The reference implementation is in Javascript and available at [https://github.com/KeystoneHQ/keystone-airgaped-base/tree/master/packages/ur-registry-eth]
+This reference implementation is in Javascript and available at [https://github.com/KeystoneHQ/keystone-airgaped-base/tree/master/packages/ur-registry-eth]

-Metamask has adopted it for the integration with QR-based Signer. https://github.com/MetaMask/metamask-extension/pull/12065
+Metamask has adopted it for its integration with QR-based Signers. https://github.com/MetaMask/metamask-extension/pull/12065

-Here is the video to show how it works: https://www.youtube.com/watch?v=1eM53TYG1YA
+Here is a video that shows how it works: https://www.youtube.com/watch?v=1eM53TYG1YA

 ## Security Considerations
-The offline signer should decode all the data from `eth-sign-request` and show them to the user to confirm before signing.
-It is recommended to provide an address field in the `eth-sign-request`, If it is provided, the offline signer should verify the address is the same as the signing key associated address.
+The offline signer should decode all the data from `eth-sign-request` and show them to the user for confirmation prior to signing.
+It is recommended to provide an address field in the `eth-sign-request`.
+If provided, the offline signer should verify the address being the same one as the address associated with the signing key.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).